fosshostorg/aarch64.com/posts/one-step-closer-to-deploying-arm-units.md

 ---

 Yesterday, the 17th of March, our [CEO](https://fosshost.org/news/fosshost-organizational-changes/) and founder, Thomas Markey, received a notification from [Ampere Computing](https://amperecomputing.com/) about the shipment of 30 units of Arm-based hardware.
 We're one step closer to get the hardware deployed and ready to serve the FOSS community.
 Stay tuned for more updates.

+##### Please take the opportunity to [follow us on Twitter](https://twitter.com/fosshostorg) and share this web page with educational groups, Arm fans, and like-minded individuals.